tcmyths/tcmyths/docs/_myths/writing-takes-a-lot-of-time.md

 This myth is likely the result of a lack of familiarity with how much effort a writing assignment requires or a desire for a writing assignment to be completed in less time than is practical.

+Blake ([5 Writing Myths Debunked]({{ site.mybaseurl }}/refs/5-writing-myths-debunked)) describes the perception that people have of a writer being "someone who locks himself in his room and does nothing but work on his next book."

 ## Counter myths

 * [Tech writing is easy]({{ site.mybaseurl }}/myths/tech-writing-is-easy)

 ## Survival tips

-Frequent stakeholder communication can help minimize the misunderstandings that create or reinforce this notion.
+* Frequent stakeholder communication and progress reports can help minimize the misunderstandings that create or reinforce this notion.

 ## Mentions